Why your local library might be hiring a social worker

 The Indianapolis Public Library hired McGraw because it was seeing more patrons dealing with complex life issues.
 She's only been on the job about five months, but McGraw has already worked with library guests dealing with housing insecurity and difficulty accessing federal stimulus money, among other challenges.

 She recently met a man who had been receiving services from a local AIDS organization and staying at a homeless shelter.
-He needed help getting a prescription filled – but was struggling because he didn't have the money and lacked access to transportation.
+He needed help getting a prescription filled, but he was struggling because he didn't have the money and lacked access to transportation.

 McGraw made some phone calls for him and connected him with a family member, who brought the man the money to pay for his medication.